PeterMakus/SeisMIC/_sources/modules/correlate/get_started.rst.txt

                         {'function':'seismic.correlate.preprocessing_stream.cos_taper_st',
                         'args':{'taper_len': 100, # seconds
                                 'lossless': True}}, # lossless tapering stitches additional data to trace, tapers, and removes the tapered ends after preprocessing
+                        # This is intended as a "technical" bandpass filter to remove unphysical signals, i.e., frequencies you would not expect in the data
                         {'function':'seismic.correlate.preprocessing_stream.stream_filter',
                         'args':{'ftype':'bandpass',
                                 'filter_option':{'freqmin':0.01, #0.01
                                                 'freqmax':12}}}
+                        # Mute data, when the amplitude is above a certain threshold
                         #{'function':'seismic.correlate.preprocessing_stream.stream_mute',
                         # 'args':{'taper_len':100,
                         #         'mute_method':'std_factor',
                         #         'mute_value':3}}
                         ]
         # subdivision of the read sequences for correlation
+        # if this is set the stream processing will happen on the hourly subdivision.
+This has the
+        # advantage that data that already exists will not need to be preprocessed again
+        # On the other hand, computing a whole new database might be slower
+        # Recommended to be set to True if:
+        # a) You update your database and a lot of the data is already available (up to a magnitude faster)
+        # b) corr_len is close to read_len
+        # Is automatically set to False if no existing correlations are found
+        preprocess_subdiv: True
         # type: presence of this key
         subdivision:
             # type: float [seconds]